Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/__. Mixed Web Server (PHP, HTML, NodeJS, Python)/_PRIMER Pt 2 - How Mixed Server (PHP, HTML, NodeJS, Python).md

 It’s noteworthy to mention that your nodejs express and python flask apps must use unique ports otherwise you try to run one app and it says the port is already taken.
 In addition:
 - For Nodejs express, it’s recommended your env file should have a port number your server.js will start listening to
-- For express or flask: Your vhost will match for /app/app1 then internally rewrite the help as /, so your locally developed endpoints still work AND it proxy passes to port number like 127.0.0.1:3001
+- For express or flask: Your vhost will match for /app/app1 then internally rewrite the help as /, so your locally developed endpoints still work AND it proxy passes to port number like 127.0.0.1:3001.
+So the idea is: [https://wengindustries.com/app/app1](https://wengindustries.com/app/app1) → proxy passes → [https://127.0.0.1:3001](https://127.0.0.1:3001) internally
 - Therefore your server instance, whether it’s Nodejs express or python flask, must have the same port number (usually .env file) as the 127.0.0.1:PORT that vhost is reverse proxying into